UI professor appointed to fill Ward 2 vacancy in Urbana

-URBANA — A University of Illinois associate professor was appointed Monday to fill a vacancy on Urbana’s city council.
+URBANA — A University of Illinois associate professor was appointed Monday to fill a vacancy on the Urbana City Council.

 “I look forward to working with all of you,” Sacks said after the vote.